Guide

 • Keep it concise

 More pages does not mean a better score.
-A focused, 15-page response that directly addresses every criterion will outscore a rambling 50-page document every time.
+A focused response that directly addresses each criterion is easier to evaluate than a long document that buries the important evidence.

 The compliance check